Previous: Cradle of the Sun |

 |

-densely vegetated plains had become the impregnable
+vegetated plains had become the impregnable entity the Wildland.

-entity the Wildland.
 The black king, John Tamerlane, black of body and of blood, was the first to claim Earth.
 But Sum, a powerful aggregate mind, controlled Earth through the Wildland, and sought to keep it as the base of its universe.
 Only a demon's price would pry the prize from Sum.
 And only the Blind Worm, a massive, misfit creation of a deranged mind, could satisfy Sum's demands.
 Viciously they battled throughout time and the universe - pseudo-man and animal-machine.
 Their quest was Earth, but they were willing to ravage even that for power.
-Published in 1970 by Ace. |
+Cover by Jack Gaughan Published by Ace in February 1970. |

 ||||||||